AirLift: A Fast and Comprehensive Technique for Remapping Alignments between Reference Genomes: Evaluation

+\textbf{Evaluated Remappers.} We evaluate two widely used remappers, \emph{CrossMap}~\cite{zhao2013crossmap,crossmap} and \emph{UCSC LiftOver}~\cite{ucscliftover} to compare against AirLift.
+Note that these two remappers do \emph{not} provide a \emph{comprehensive} or \emph{accurate} solutions to remapping reads from one reference to another.
+Due to the limitations of prior remappers (described in Supplementary Section S3), we evaluate and compare against the only comprehensive and accurate baseline of \emph{fully mapping} the read set (from scratch without using any prior mapping information) to the new reference genome with \emph{BWA-MEM}~\cite{li2013aligning}.

+\textbf{Evaluated Reference Genomes Read Data Sets.} We evaluate AirLift with several versions of reference genomes of varying size across 3 species (i.e., human, C. elegans, yeast) as shown in Supplementary Table S2.
+We use DNA-seq read sets from four different samples of the set of species whose reference genomes we examine (as shown in Supplementary Table S3).

+\textbf{Evaluating Accuracy.} To evaluate the accuracy, we perform variant calling by using the mapping information from 1)~AirLift and 2)~fully mapping from scratch.
+For variant calling, we use \emph{GATK HaplotypeCaller}~\cite{McKenna2010} by following the best practices~\cite{Auwera2013} and \jkt{VCFtools~\cite{danecek2011variant} to filter variant calling files based on a minimum quality score of 30 (i.e., $--$minQ 30)}.
+To benchmark the variant calling results, we use the \emph{hap.py} tool (https://github.com/Illumina/hap.py).

-\textbf{Evaluation System.} We run our entire toolchain on a server with 24 cores (2 threads per core, Intel® Xeon® Gold 5118 CPU @ 2.30GHz), and 192GB of the memory.
-We assign 32 threads to all the tools we use and collect their runtime and memory usage using time command in Linux with \texttt{-vp} options.
-We report runtime and peak memory usage of our evaluations based on these configurations.
+\textbf{Evaluation System.} We run AirLift on a server with 64 cores (2 threads per core, AMD EPYC 7742 @ 2.25GHz), and 1TB of the memory.
+We assign 32 threads for C. elegans and yeast and 48 threads for human genomes when running tools with multithreaded capabilities (i.e., SAMtools, BWA-MEM; described in Supplementary Section S7) and collect their runtimes (usr and sys) and memory usage using the \texttt{time} command in Linux with \texttt{-vp} flags.
+We report the aggregate runtime (in seconds) and peak memory usage (in megabytes) across all active threads in our evaluations with these configurations.

-\textbf{Evaluated Reference Genomes.} We study the effects of AirLift on versions of reference genomes of varying size across 3 species (i.e., human, C. elegans, yeast) as shown in Table~\ref{tab:references}.
-We study a mix of species to show the effects of AirLift on reference genomes of varying sizes.

-\textbf{Evaluated Read Data Sets.} We use DNA-seq data sets from four different samples (as shown in Table~\ref{tab:read_data_sets}).